Here are some of the common questions on the Goods and Services Tax.

 Q. We are registered in Delhi and our vendor is registered in Haryana.
 Can we ship the products to customers directly, from our vendor’s premises?

 A. You can ship the product directly to customers, from the vendor’s premises.
-However, you may need to consider applicability of CGST, SGST and IGST, depending on the place of supply.
-If the place of supply is outside the state, then, it becomes an IGST transaction and if it is within the state, it will become a SGST+CGST transaction.
+However, you may need to consider the applicability of CGST, SGST, and IGST, depending on the place of supply.
+If the place of supply is outside the state, then, it becomes an IGST transaction and if it is within the state, it will become an SGST+CGST transaction.

 Q. What are the returns to be filed?

 A. You need to file 3 returns every month.
-GSTR 1 (which is your sales details), GSTR 2 (which is for the purchase details) and GSTR 3 (which will be a summary of sales and purchase details, along with tax payable).
+GSTR 1 (which is the details of your sale), GSTR 2 (which is for the purchase details) and GSTR 3 (which will be a summary of sales and purchase details, along with tax payable).
 For the month of July and August 2017, GSTR 3B has to be filed, which will be a summary return for total sales, purchase and GST payable for the month.

 Q. What is the date, for filing of the GST returns?